Simulate TPCs with bootstrap to propagate uncertainty

 above the minimum and maximum temperature values, respectively, in

-argument each 0.01ºC.
+temp argument each 0.01ºC.
 This results in a total

 simulated thermal performance curves that are used for propagating